What is Wellbutrin SR?

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-An overdose of bupropion can be fatal.
+An overdose of Wellbutrin SR can be fatal.
 Overdose symptoms may include muscle stiffness, hallucinations, fast or uneven heartbeat, shallow breathing, or fainting.

-Drinking alcohol with bupropion may increase your risk of seizures.
+Drinking alcohol with Wellbutrin SR may increase your risk of seizures.
 If you drink alcohol regularly, talk with your doctor before changing the amount you drink.
-Bupropion can also cause seizures in a regular drinker who suddenly stops drinking at the start of treatment with bupropion.
+This medicine can also cause seizures in a regular drinker who suddenly stops drinking at the start of treatment with this medicine.

 a seizure (convulsions);